Ivan1337-prg/Ivan1337-prg/README.md

 ## 🌍 Community Contributions
 - Regular contributor to open-source projects on GitHub.
-- Volunteered as a mentor for high school students learning Python basics.
+- Volunteered as a mentor for high school students learning C++ and Unity basics.

 ---